Which companies are using Elixir, and why? #MyTopdogStatus

 Another huge use for Elixir in gaming is the chat systems.
 Discord, a leading provider of chat for gaming have built their systems in Elixir.
 Their app can allow huge groups (up-to 300 thousand in theory) to join the same voice call.
 You can read about how they upgraded to be able to handle 11 million concurrent users here.

 The ECommerce team at PepsiCo told ElixirConf US 2019 “We view Elixir – which is a core part of our software stack – as a nimble and reliable building block for powering critical business solutions.”
-It is fantastic to see companies of PepsiCo’s size proudly speaking about the benefits of Elixir.
-We hope to add many more companies of their size to this list over the coming years.
+It is fantastic to see companies of PepsiCo’s size proudly speaking about the benefits of Is it time for you to join the pack?

 Leading companies in a variety of industries are already taking advantage of Elixir.
 They’re doing it to reduce the cost of their physical hardware, improve the reliability of their site when dealing with high volumes of concurrent users, to scale up data while reducing the time to access it, to allow for fault-tolerant third-party integration, even when dealing with high volumes of traffic and to create reliable micro-services, even when dealing with extremely high numbers of request.
+Even if the above requirements aren’t needed for your current project, you can still benefit from the future-proofing, ease of use, available documentation and tooling that Elixir offers.

 Over the course of the article, we’ll show you how and why Elixir could be the ideal way to grow as a developer.